 Artificial intelligence generally refers to a computer’s ability to execute cognitive functions we normally only expect from human minds, such as learning, reasoning, and problem-solving.

-Often, AI is divided into two categories for supply chain application: augmentation and automation.
+Often, AI is divided into two categories for supply chain applications:

 Sensors and Response Capability Have Made Robots Safer

-Integrated warehouse management software (WMS) can be the hub of your warehouse operations.
-Information can flow seamlessly from your sales channels to order fulfillment, and then to packing and shipping.
+Integrated warehouse management software (WMS software) or 3PL systems form the hub of your warehouse operations.
+Information can flow seamlessly from your sales channels to the order fulfillment system, and then to picking and packing.
 Accurate data is what keeps things moving without a hitch.

-Some of the robot types we’ll describe later in this article come with WMS, because they’re often part of an entire system.
-However, most of the robot types we’re going to explore can be integrated into your warehouse, but you still need an accurate data feed to make the most of all robots have to offer.
+Some of the robot types we’ll describe later in this article come with a WMS as part of their system.
+However, most of the robot types we’re going to explore can be integrated into your warehouse operations regardless of your operating software.
+That said, you still need accurate inventory data to feed the robots to optimally benefit from their use.

 As we mentioned, AI allows robots to make decisions based on data.
-But incorrect data can result in incorrect decisions.
+Therefore, incorrect data can result in incorrect decisions.

 Automated Guided Vehicles

 Automated guided vehicles (AGVs) and their smaller cousins, automated guided carts (AGCs), transport inventory around your warehouse.
-They normally follow magnetic stripes or a track laid in your warehouse.
+They normally follow magnetic stripes or a track laid out on your warehouse floor.

-For those AGVs that don’t follow a track, they have additional safety scanners that allow them to be used with manual vehicles.
+For AGVs that don’t follow a track, they possess additional safety scanners that allow them to be used with manual vehicles.
 They’re also loaded with a map of your warehouse and the locations of all inventory.

-In addition to saving valuable time that people could use elsewhere, 2XL found that the technology meant they were able to work around the clock.
-AGVs work nights and weekends at the same cost it takes to operate during the day, which both improved efficiency and cut costs.
-The AGVs also only requires 8 minutes to recharge, which means they spend very little time out of commission.
+In addition to saving valuable time that people could use elsewhere, 2XL found that using robotics technology meant they were able to work around the clock.
+AGVs work nights and weekends at the same cost as operating during the day, which improves warehouse efficiency and cuts costs.
+AGVs only require 8 minutes to recharge, which means they spend very little time out of commission.

 Autonomous Mobile Robots

-Autonomous Mobile Robots (AMRs) are like AGVs in that they use sensor technology to deliver inventory around the warehouse.
-However, unlike AGVs, autonomous mobile robots don’t require a set track or preset route between locations.
-AMRs understand their environment through the use of computers, onboard sensors and maps.
+Autonomous Mobile Robots (AMRs) are like AGVs in that they use sensor technology to deliver inventory around a warehouse.
+However, unlike AGVs, they don’t require a set track or preset route between locations.
+AMRs understand their environment through the use of computers, onboard sensors, and maps.

-These small and nimble robots have the ability to identify the information on each package and sort it precisely.
+These small and nimble robots can identify the information on each package and sort it precisely.
 AMRs can move throughout the warehouse because they create their own routes based on the operation needed.
-They also reroute when necessary and avoid obstacles in their environment.
-These robots offer efficiency, accuracy and security during the sorting process.
+They can reroute when necessary and avoid obstacles in their environment.
+These robots offer efficiency, accuracy, and security during the sorting process.

-These robots help to cut down on the redundant process of sorting so that workers can take on more creative and collaborative roles.
-Humans are sometimes more prone to error when they find the job too boring.
-Today’s robots, on the other hand, deliver consistent accuracy regardless of the tedious nature of the process.
-As a result, warehouses enjoy a higher level of accuracy.
+AMR robots also help to cut down on redundant processes like sorting so that workers can take on more creative and collaborative roles.
+Humans are sometimes more prone to error when they find a task too boring.
+Today’s robots, on the other hand, deliver consistent accuracy regardless of how tedious a process is.
+As a result, warehouses enjoy a higher level of inventory accuracy.

-Not only do AMRs help with the picking and sorting process, but they can also be used to conduct daily inventory checks.
+Not only do AMRs help with the picking and sorting process, but they can also be used to conduct daily inventory cycle counts.

-Aerial drones have been on everyone’s radar since 2013 when Jeff Bezos introduced the concept of the Amazon “Octocopter” drone that delivers packages straight to their customers’ door.
-Although that idea has yet to take off, drones still have amazing potential for the logistics industry.
+Aerial drones have been on everyone’s radar since 2013 when Jeff Bezos introduced the concept of the Amazon “Octocopter” drone that delivers packages straight to their customers’ doors.
+Although the drone delivery idea has yet to take off, drones still have amazing potential for the logistics industry.

-Drones can help optimize warehouse inventory processes.
-The drones’ technology quickly scans locations for automatized inventory.
-They can connect automatically to your WMS (if your WMS can integrate) to access your existing inventory information.
+Drones can help optimize warehouse inventory processes by quickly scanning locations for automated inventory.
+They can connect automatically to your WMS (if your system can integrate) to access and verify existing inventory information.

 Aerial drones don’t need markers or lasers for guidance.
-They use optical systems alongside deep learning technologies and computer vision to navigate warehouses.
-They also don’t take up valuable space in your warehouse and aren’t likely to get in the way of people or other robotic devices.
+They use optical systems along with deep learning technologies and computer vision to navigate warehouses.
+Moreover, they don’t take up valuable space in your warehouse and aren’t likely to get in the way of people or other robotic devices.

 Drones can travel quickly to hard-to-reach and dangerous places.
-They can scan inventory both high and low much faster than a person and keep the most accurate count upload immediately to your WMS.
+They can scan inventory both high and low much faster than a person and keep the most accurate count uploaded immediately into your warehouse inventory management software.

-Most of the drones today are augmentation robots, controlled by their operator on mobile devices, like in the video above.
-However, the goal is aerial drone technology that’s more autonomous, requiring little to no human assistance.
+Most of the drones being used today are augmentation robots, controlled by an operator on mobile devices, like in the video below.
+However, the end goal for aerial drone technology will be to be more autonomous, requiring little to no human assistance.

-Automated Storage and Retrieval Systems (AS/RS) are a technology that brings inventory in and out of storage.
-It’s typically paired with warehouse execution software that directs the operations.
+Automated storage and retrieval systems (AS/RS) are a technology that moves inventory in and out of storage.
+It’s typically paired with warehouse execution software that directs operations.

-AS/RSs come in different forms depending on the type of tasks, the system needed, or the goods that it will be working with.
-They work either as a shuttle that works on a fixed track or a crane that retrieves goods between aisles.
-Although, there are now aisle climbing robots, like the Skypod, that also retrieve customer orders.
+AS/RS systems come in different forms depending on the type of tasks, the system needed, or the goods that they will be working with.
+They can work either as a shuttle on a fixed track or a crane that retrieves goods between aisles.
+Although there are now aisle climbing robots, like the Skypod, that can also retrieve customer orders.

 Order picking can account for 50% or more of your warehouse labor costs, especially for large warehouses.
-By cutting down on the labor and time spent on retrieval, workers can concentrate on the more complicated processes, such as packaging and posting goods.
+By cutting down on the number of laborers and time spent on retrieval, workers can concentrate on the more complicated processes, such as packaging and posting goods.

 Alibaba, the largest retailer in the world, proved how useful AS/RS can be at their warehouse in China.
-Using 60 robots, they reduced human labor by 70%.
-The robots operate over Wi-Fi to bring inventory to workers to package and post it.
+Using 60 robots, they reduced warehouse labor by 70%.
+Their robots operate over Wi-Fi to bring inventory to workers to package and post.
 As a result, their operations skyrocketed and tripled their output.

 What Benefits Are Companies Seeing by Adopting Robotics in The Warehouse?

-Companies that invest in robotic technology see many tangible and clear benefits to their business.
-Cutting expenses and increasing efficiency are some obvious outcomes for most companies, but they also find that their businesses profits from robotic technology in less obvious ways.
+Companies that invest in robotic technology see many tangible and clear benefits for their business.
+Cutting expenses such as packaging costs and increasing efficiency are some obvious outcomes for most companies, but there are also less obvious advantages to utilizing robotic technology.

 Lower Error Rates

-Human errors can be costly for businesses.
-They potentially lose significant profit if work has to be done again to correct a mistake.
-Robots significantly reduce the cost by doing the work correctly the first time, every time.
+Human errors can be costly for businesses and significantly damage profits if work has to be done again to correct a mistake.
+Robots significantly reduce warehouse costs by doing the work correctly the first time, every time.

 Increased Warehouse Safety

-Robotics also improve safety for workers.
-They take over the dangerous jobs that put your workers at risk.
-Now that robots can work side-by-side with humans, the robots can take the dangerous parts of the job and workers take over the rest, such as getting inventory from heights or carrying heavy loads.
+Warehouse robotics helps improve facility safety for workers.
+They take over dangerous jobs that put workers at risk.
+Now that robots can work effectively side-by-side with humans, robots can take over more dangerous tasks, such as getting inventory from heights or carrying heavy loads.

-In addition to safety, workers (and companies) benefit from an increase in morale as the mundane and dangerous jobs are taken off their plate.
-Many workers have a reduction in anxiety and stress when robots take over the routine and risky parts of their job.
-Instead, they concentrate on the more creative and collaborative portions.
+In addition to warehouse safety, workers (and companies) can expect an increase in morale as mundane and dangerous jobs are taken off of human workers’ plates.
+Many workers have a reduction in anxiety and stress when robots take over a routine or risky part of their job.

 Higher Customer Satisfaction

-The increase in delivery speed and decrease in human errors will also increase customer satisfaction.
+The increase in delivery speed and decrease in human errors will inevitably increase customer satisfaction.
 Customer service is critical for maintaining and growing any business.
-The faster your company can execute operations perfectly, the more customers who will come back.
-You’ll turn your warehouse ops into a competitive edge.
+The faster your company can execute operations perfectly, the more customers will come back.
+You’ll be able to elevate your warehouse ops with a competitive edge.

 In addition to better order fulfillment, robotics can afford your workers more time to concentrate on the customer experience.
-Better packaging, communication, and follow-up can all improve your customer’s experience with your company.
+Instead of manual packing slips, robots automate packaging, communication, and follow-up to improve your customer’s experience with your company.